airmencoders/travisspark.com/aboutus/index.md

   splitColumns:
     - header: Major Byron Doan, Director
       descriptor: >
-        Major Byron Doan is on loan to Phoenix Spark from the 21st Aerial Refueling Squadron here at Travis Air Force Base.
-A veteran of ten years, Major Doan has worked acquisitions, logistics, and development for the Air Force.
-A pilot by trade, Major Doan was selected to lead Phoenix Spark in 2022 at the behest of the outgoing Director, Major Robinson.
-Major Doan is a graduate of
+        Major Byron Doan is on loan to Phoenix Spark from the 21st Air Refueling Squadron here at Travis Air Force Base.
+A C-17A pilot by trade, Major Doan has served for ten years in the USAF and is a graduate of the Citadel and the University of Florida with Baccalaureates in Electrical and Computer Engineering from both schools.
+Major Doan's concentration at Phoenix Spark is as the Director of Operations.
       image:
       textOrientation: left
     - header: Captain Justin Niquette, Digital Initiatives
       descriptor: >
-        Blah blah blah
+        Captain Justin Niquette is on loan to Phoenix Spark from the 6th Air Refueling Squadron here at Travis Air Force Base.
+A KC-10A pilot by trade, Captain Niquette has served for six years in the USAF, and is a graduate from both the United States Air Force Academy and Embry-Riddle Aeronautical University.
+Captain Niquette's concentration at Phoenix Spark is serving as the Deputy Director of Software Innovation.
       image:
       textOrientation: right
     - header: Captain Wes Williams, Contracting